-When I was researching this article, I found a perfect quotation from Kathryn Davies, head of User Research at Natural Interaction, published by UCD Bristol on Medium:
+There is a perfect quote from Kathryn Davies, head of User Research at Natural Interaction, published by UCD Bristol on Medium:

 “You can build an OK product based on good practice, but you can’t build a great product without talking to your users.”

-Isn’t it perfect?
 Research is the inevitable part of UX as such.
-It is not only the brand, packaging, or price which interests customers.
-The experience of searching or shopping online is one of the crucial aspects.
-A great product requires an understanding of users’ behavior what can be done only by testing.
-That is the key for UX.
-Yes, UX designers are reading studies and articles from UX authorities, but their knowledge can’t replace good old usability testing.
-The main role of the testing is to get to know the target group, your real users to create an environment for them.
+It is not only the brand, packaging, or price which influences the customers.
+The experience of searching or shopping online is one of the crucial aspects of falling in love with a brand.
+A great product requires an understanding of users’ behavior that can be done only by testing.

 Present trends of UX research